jlangch/venice/doc/readme/lazy-seq.md

 (first (lazy-seq 1 #(+ % 1))) ; => 1
  ```

-A lazy sequnece can be realized to a list by applying the `doall` function.
+A lazy sequence can be realized to a list by applying the `doall` function.

 **Be aware that your runtime system will not survive realizing an infinite sequence.**